Xcion-Tech/ecommerce-backend-assessment/README.md

 2. Increase the price of product once sales go above 100 units
 3. Automate the creation of products using some CSV stuff.

+#### Submission Guidelines
+1. Attach postman collection of your APIs so it's easy to test.
+Place the postman collection in a seperate folder 'postman'
+2. Write a readme whichi instructs how to run the program
+3. Use SQLite DB so that you can share the database with us on the repo itself.
+4. Create a branch of your name and push the code there
+5. When your assignment is finished, create a commit "ready for testing" and tag that commit as '1.0.0'.
+How to tag a commit - https://devconnected.com/how-to-create-git-tags/
+6. Don't forget to push that tag!
+7. Write good and awesome code

 ### Note:
 1. Do error handling well, there should be ** No error pages** .
 Try to handle each case with a message like : "Sorry the item_id doesnt exist' or "Sorry, the item is out of stock".
 2. Return Status Code as well